Top 9 Conditions You Didn’t Know Physical Therapy Could TreatClinical Expertise

 - Dizziness: Do you feel like you are spinning when you roll over in bed?
 It may be a condition called Benign Paroxysmal Positional Vertigo or BPPV, a condition treated frequently by Neurologic PTs.

 - Cardiovascular disease: Know someone diagnosed with a cardiovascular disease?
 Physical Therapists can prescribe a safe and closely monitored cardiovascular and strengthening program to help improve health.

 - Flat Head Syndrome: Also known as Plagiocephaly, this condition often results from babies spending too much time on their backs.
 Pediatric PTs can work with new parents to educate and prescribe tummy time activities, as well as help with a referral to an Orthotist, should a head-shaping helmet be needed.

-**Bonus Info - Postpartum Diastasis Recti: One of the common conditions during pregnancy is separation of the abdominal muscles to accommodate the growing baby.
+**Bonus Info – Postpartum Diastasis Recti: One of the common conditions during pregnancy is the separation of the abdominal muscles to accommodate the growing baby.
 Women’s Health PTs can work with the post-partum mother to get those abdominals back on track again.

 If you or someone you know suffers from any of the above conditions, call us at 904-345-7277 to schedule an evaluation.